my1396/R-Notes/docs/1103-Stata-AB-Estimator.md

   Since the `gmmstyle()` varlist allows time-series operators, there are many routes to the same specification.
   E.g., `gmm(w, lag(2 .))`, the standard treatment for an endogenous variable, is equivalent to `gmm(L.w, lag(1 .))`, thus `gmm(L.w)`.

+  - `laglimits(a b)`: specify the range of lags to be used as instruments.

+    - `a`: the earliest lag to be used
+    - `b`: the latest lag to be used

+    For the transformed equation, lagged levels dated $t-a$ to $t-b$ are used as instruments, while for the levels equation, the first-difference dated $t-a+1$ is normally used.

+    `a` and `b` can each be missing (`.`); `a` defaults to 1 and `b` to infinity.

+  - `collapse`: specifies that `xtabond2` should create one instrument for each variable and lag distance, rather than one for each time period, variable, and lag distance.

+      In large samples, collapse reduces statistical efficiency.

+      But in <span class="env-green">small samples</span> it can avoid the bias that arises as the number of instruments climbs toward the number of observations <span class="env-green">When instruments are many, they tend to **overfit** the instrumented variables and **bias the results toward those of OLS/GLS**.</span>

+      `collapse` also greatly curtails computational demands by reducing the width of the instrument matrix, and helps keep the matrix within Stata's size limit.

 - `ivopt`